 The Value of MAP

-To understand why MAP will remain viable is to understand its value.
-MAP policies are agreements between manufacturer and seller that sets a minimum price that a product or service can be advertised.
-It is not legally binding, which means the most common recourse against MAP violators is to lose distribution access from that manufacturer.
+To understand why MAP pricing will remain viable is to understand its value.
+A MAP pricing policy is an agreement between a manufacturer and a seller that sets a minimum price that a product or service can be advertised.
+It is not legally binding, which means the most common recourse against MAP violations is to remove distribution access from that retailer.

-In fact, many U.S. laws and states restrict the ability to set a minimum price, such as minimum resale price or vertical price restriction.
-This makes MAP favorable because it is a known legal option for manufacturers.
+In fact, many U.S. laws and individual states restrict the ability to set a minimum price, such as minimum resale price or vertical price restriction.
+This makes MAP favorable because it is an established legal option for manufacturers.
 Overall, MAP policies help protect margins and brand reputation—the latter taking a hit if a product is perceived as cheap or low quality.

 MAP has several benefits for both businesses and consumers.
-MAP increases competition by creating price parity.
+This pricing strategy increases competition by creating price parity.
 If you can’t differentiate based on price alone, you’ll look for other ways to win, such as quality, value, or added services.
-MAP levels the playing field and lets businesses separate themselves based on merits other than lowest possible price.
+MAP levels the playing field and lets businesses separate themselves based on merits other than the lowest possible price.

 MAP Highlights Unauthorized Sellers

 Minimum advertised prices also do a good job of identifying any unauthorized sellers in the market.
 As previously noted, MAP isn’t legally binding.
 Many unauthorized sellers have no problem breaking MAP because they don’t have the same margins as legitimate sellers.
 They acquired the products through a different supplier for, most likely, a heavily reduced cost.
 Worse, they could be counterfeiters or thieves.
-No matter, products listed well-below MAP are an easier way to spot unauthorized sellers.
+No matter, products listed well-below MAP are good starting point to spot unauthorized sellers.

 MAP increases competition by creating price parity.